 Amidst the growing concerns over the coronavirus (COVID-19) outbreak, several organizations have canceled their annual conferences recently — from the MWC back in February to Facebook F8 to now Google I/O — in an effort to prevent the outspread any further.
-Although canceling such huge events is already a significant move from these organizations’ perspectives, we have slowly started to notice some of the top companies pitch in to promote remote work to further ensure the safety of their employees.
+Although canceling such huge events is already a significant move from these organizations’ perspectives, we have slowly started to notice some of the top companies pitch in to promote remote work to ensure the safety of their employees further.

 Google Hangouts Meet

 When Google announced yesterday that it is no longer holding its annual I/O conference this year, it also recognized the growing need for better productivity/collaboration tools to work better remotely.
-And to address this, the company said it will offer free access to the Hangouts Meet video-conferencing capabilities to all G Suite and G Suite for Education customers globally.
-What this essentially means is that these (G Suite and G Suite for Education) customers, will now get:
+And to address this, the company said it would offer free access to the Hangouts Meet video-conferencing capabilities to all G Suite and G Suite for Education customers globally.
+What this essentially means is that these (G Suite and G Suite for Education) customers will now get:

 - Larger meetings, for up to 250 participants per call

 - Live streaming for up to 100,000 viewers within a domain

 - The ability to record meetings and save them to Google Drive

 Currently, these features are offered in the Enterprise edition of G Suite and in the G Suite Enterprise for Education.
 However, starting this week, all customers can get to use these features for absolutely free until July 1, 2020.
 [More info here]